 Before I can pack my old Jeep with all of the essential gear, I first have to prep.
 That means I need to take care of the things necessary to leave the outside yard looking good, as well as completing inside chores to erase my guilt for being gone that long, spread the love, and pave the way to take off with a clear head and a free spirit.
 Most of the "to-dos" are of my own accord and infliction; a far cry from my childhood.

-Day to day the anticipation for an adventure looks different.
-Two items come to the forefront of my mind that correspond to my interest and pleasure.
-One is preparing for fishing.
-That is an entry for a later time with enticing and specific details.
-The other item I experienced today.
-First it involved contacting a friend of mine.
+Day to day the anticipation for an adventure may look different.
+Two items come to the forefront of my mind in conjunction with my interests.
+The first is preparing for fishing.
+That is an entry for a later time, with enticing and specific details, that center around gear and location.
+The other item is one that I experienced today.
+It involved contacting a friend of mine.
 Scott, who even in life's busyness and the family responsibilities of being a father of small boys, is typically game to join me.

-We've trained and run races together, and like today, enjoy hiking the dogs through the bottom-lands of local rivers to make a small fire from flint and steel, cook a meal and then hike out.
-Our persona's are pretty easy going and so are our conversations.
+We've trained and run races together.
+And like today, we enjoy hiking the dogs through the bottom-lands of local rivers to make a small fire from flint and steel, cook a meal, and then hike out.
+Our personas are pretty easy going and so are our conversations.
 Getting out is a chance to decompress and simply be ourselves; unencumbered by life's restrictions, albeit for a short time out of one day.

 See you along The Way...